-The semi-annual examinations shall be confined to the work of the first term; the annual examinations may cover the work of the entire year.
+The December examinations shall be confined to the work of the first term; the May examinations may cover the work of the entire year.
 In the fourth year a candidate for graduation whose record has been generally poor may be required by the Faculty to pass examinations on professional subjects of the earlier years.

-In each term every instructor shall report for the approval of the Faculty as to each of his subjects of the term following, whether he desires to hold a final examination or to base his records on term work including intermediate examinations.
+In the second and third terms every instructor shall report for the approval of the Faculty as to each of his subjects of the term following, whether he desires to hold a final examination or to base his records on term work including intermediate examinations.
 In exceptional cases an instructor may, with the approval of the Faculty, hold a final examination for particular students.